 where the effective mass scale is defined by

+We assumed the adiabatic growing modes to dominate for all $\delta_i$ and that they evolve proportionally.

 Eq. \eqref{limiting_case_total} is essentially identical to the single-axion case.
 Hence, the corresponding transfer function\footnote{Here, transfer functions are defined relative to the primordial power spectrum, not relative to particle CDM transfer functions, as done in \citet{Huetal2000, 2201.10238}.
-To avoid confusion, we will use hatted notation for transfer functions in the single-axion scenario, while unhatted notation is reserved for the multi-copy context.} for $\delta_{\text{tot}}$ can be well-approximated by the solution first introduced in \citet{Huetal2000}:
+Furthermore, to avoid confusion, we will use hatted notation for transfer functions in the single-axion scenario, while unhatted notation is reserved for the multi-copy context.} for $\delta_{\text{tot}}$ can be well approximated by the solution first introduced by \citet{Huetal2000},

-in which the mass $m_{\text{eff}}$ is in units of $10^{-22}$ eV, the wavenumber $k$ is units of Mpc$^{-1}$, and $T_{pCDM}$ is the transfer function of $p$CDM without any wave-induced small-scale suppression.
-An alternative fitting form was later provided in \citet{2201.10238,2412.15192}:
+in which the mass $m_{\text{eff}}$ is in units of $10^{-22}$ eV, the wavenumber $k$ is units of Mpc$^{-1}$, $x$ is an dimensionless quantity (in the discussion below, quantities with undefined units are implicitly dimensionless), and $T_{pCDM}$ is the transfer function of $p$CDM without any wave-induced small-scale suppression.
+An alternative fitting form with effective fluid formations was later provided by \citet{2201.10238},

 where $A = 2.22 m_{\text{eff}}^{1/25 - \ln(m_{\text{eff}})/1000}$, $B = 0.16 m_{\text{eff}}^{-1/20}$.